-Community Service work shall be voluntary with no payment rendered for service and must be completed outside of normal school hours.
+Community Service work for the Graduation Seal shall be voluntary with no payment rendered for service and must be completed outside of normal school hours.
 Service credit will only be accepted from non-profit organizations and/or for elderly or disabled individuals that are not capable of performing the work themselves.
 Working for students' immediate families will not be accepted.
-Students who complete a minimum of 20 hours beyond the graduation required 40 hours will earn an Exemplary Community Service cord to be worn at graduation.
+In order to receive the Community Service Graduation Seal, students who transfer from outside districts are expected to complete 10 hours of community service for every year they are enrolled for 3 quarters or more.
+(Example: Student "A" transfers to BHS in December of their Sophomore year is required to complete 20 hours for graduation.
+Student "B" transfers to BHS in September of their Sophomore year is required to complete 30 hours for graduation.)